Skip to content

 Spectral lines are observed in atoms because certain transitions between electronic discrete energy levels are produced.
 Is this a consequence of the emission or absorption of photons or is it a quantized property that electrons have by themselves?

 In 1914 Franck and Hertz provided experimental evidence of the existence of stationary electronic energy levels without considering any incident radiation as the cause of such structural behavior.
-They determined the separation between electronic energy levels in complete agreement with spectroscopic measurements, confirming predictions made by the Bohr atomic model.
-According to this model the quantized energy levels were mere hypothesis but not experimentally proved facts.
+Franck and Hertz determined the separation between electronic energy levels in complete agreement with spectroscopic measurements, confirming predictions made by the Bohr atomic model.

 (a) (b)

-In normal conditions an atom has its electrons in their lowest energy state; they go to a higher energy level when they receive extra energy for their excitation.
-Franck and Hertz accomplished this effect by generating inelastic collisions between two types of electrons: the external electrons produced by the filament F that have been accelerated by the potential V and the internal electrons belonging to the atoms of Mercury contained inside the triode.
-Franck and Hertz changed the accelerating voltage (V) and then measured in the galvanometer the intensity of the current (I) produced by those electrons that arrived at the anode A (Figure 2.3b).
+In normal conditions an atom has its electrons in their lowest energy state; they go to a higher excited level only when they receive extra energy.
+Franck and Hertz accomplished this effect by generating inelastic collisions between two types of electrons: the external electrons produced by the filament that have been accelerated by the potential V and the internal electrons belonging to the atoms of Mercury contained inside the triode.
+Franck and Hertz changed the accelerating voltage V and then measured in the galvanometer the intensity of the current I produced by those electrons that arrived at the anode A.

 • When \(V < V_c = 4.9\) volts the accelerated electrons have low kinetic energy and their collisions with the atoms were elastic ones: as the mass of the electron is much smaller than the mass of the atom, the incident electrons rebound and do not give energy to the electrons in the atom.